Request a Demo Search

 • Improve your supporter outreach.
 Strengthen donor and corporate partnerships throughout your strategic planning work by using your donor management software to create communication segments and campaigns.

 • Identify prospective major or recurring donors.
-With a donor management platform like Bloomerang, your CRM will automatically identify highly engaged donors who are likely to upgrade their giving amount or frequency.
+With a donor management platform like Bloomerang, your CRM automatically identifies highly engaged donors likely to upgrade their giving amount or frequency.

 Interested in seeing what these activities look like in practice?
 Schedule a Bloomerang demo today for a personalized look at how our nonprofit software solutions can support your organization’s strategic plan.